Updated November 13, 2025

 Schedulista provides online appointment scheduling software for your business or organization to allow your clients to book with you 24/7.

-We work with Stripe to offer the ability to take payments online.
-All payments are tied to appointment scheduling.
+You can use our direct integration with Stripe to take payments from clients.
 This is an optional feature; you are not required to take payments.

 Payouts - positive and negative Stripe balances